Cornelis Elmes, MD

 I also love to travel and my goal is to visit all of the continents.
 So far I’ve been to Asia, Europe and the Caribbean...

-Doctor of medicine degree from Northwestern University Medical School, Chicago, IL.
+Medical Degree, Northwestern University Medical School, Chicago, IL

-General surgery internship and orthopedic surgery residency at Long Island Jewish Medical Center, New Hyde Park, N.Y.
+Internship in General surgery, Long Island Jewish Medical Center, New Hyde Park, NY

-Orthopedic Trauma Fellowship at Tampa General Hospital/Florida Orthopedic Institute, Tampa, FL.
+Fellowship in Orthopedic Trauma, Tampa General Hospital/Florida Orthopedic Institute, Tampa, FL

 - Fellow, American Academy of Orthopedic Surgeons